 As Spectator regular Rod Liddle might actually say in seriousness if he were in my shoes right now or, perhaps more accurately, if I had said something in line with his odiously reactionary outlook and had had it censored or condemned as a result: “It’s political correctness gone mad!”
 Indeed, the supposed “scourge” of “political correctness” is a common theme for the Spectator and its band of writers.
 Ah, the irony of it…

 Those who so often cry about “political correctness gone mad” (when the reality is that they simply don’t like their ill-informed or insulting ideas being challenged, meaning they employ this mantra to try and discredit or police those challenging them) were the very same ones condemning Corbyn’s shadow chancellor John McDonnell for having breached their particular taboo last September; that being the expression of ideological empathy for the IRA’s cause in the past.

-Everyone has their taboos when it comes to thoughts and speech; the Right just seem to be a bit more hypocritical about acknowledging it.
+Everyone has their taboos and limits when it comes to thoughts and speech; the Right just seem to be a bit more hypocritical about acknowledging it.
 Their outrage is always fine – they’re just “standing up for common decency” – but when outrage comes from the Left, the Right call it “political correctness gone mad” and claim it is “killing free speech”.
 The double standard is rich.
 Where’s their self-awareness?

 Anyhow, what follows below is a revision of the comment I attempted to submit underneath Massie’s article on Friday.
 I have added to it, as opposed to sanitised it.